Kelebrimbor97/ROS-Docker/README.md

     `docker build --network=host -t modelling_ros_humble .`

-> [!IMPORTANT]
-> Take a look at the comments on lines 9 and 10 of the  in `Scripts/Humble/Dockerfile` before you run this command.

 > [!TIP]
 >- `modelling_ros` can be replaced with any other name of your choice, but remember to replace it in future Dockerfiles you create.